rebelsky/csc207c/_mps/ascii-blocks.md

 ij
 ```

-`new Trimmed(block, HAlignment.CENTER, VAlignment.RIGHT, 3, 2)` should be
+`new Trimmed(block, HAlignment.CENTER, VAlignment.TOP, 3, 2)` should be

 ```text
 bcd
 ghi
 ```

-`new Trimmed(block, HAlignment.CENTER, VAlignment.RIGHT, 2, 2)` should be
+`new Trimmed(block, HAlignment.CENTER, VAlignment.TOP, 2, 2)` should be

 ```text
 bc